jasonacox/Build-OpenSSL-cURL/README.md

 If you see "FATAL ERROR" during the nghttp2 build phase, this is likely due to not having 'pkg-config' tools installed.
 Install manually or install 'brew' to have the script install it for you.

+If you are on a new macOS installation and wonder why the build is failing, you might need to set the correct path for the command line tools:

+	xcode-select --switch /Applications/Xcode.app